 Web Browser, Environment, Options Dialog Box

 Sets options for both the internal Web browser and Internet Explorer.
-To access this dialog box, click Options on the Tools menu, expand the Environment folder, and select Web Browser.
+To access this dialog box, select Options from the Tools menu, expand the Environment folder, and choose Web Browser.

 Opening certain files or components from the Web can execute code on your local computer.
 For more information, seeand .

 - Home page

-Sets the page displayed when you open the IDE Web Browser.
+Sets the page displayed when you open the.

 - Search page

-Lets you designate a Search page for the internal Web browser.
+Allows you to designate a Search page for the internal Web browser.
 This location can differ from the search page used by instances of Internet Explorer initiated outside of the integrated development environment (IDE).

 - View Source in